 This may sound odd, but selling anything online is a game of customer data, not products.
 The one with the data wins.
 This is because you’ll be able to email people again in the future the next time you release a book or support a product, release an e-course, etc. These repeat purchases increase your Lifetime Value of customers and make it easier to justify any kind of marketing expense.

-If you are selling a book and it's online through your website that is ideal because you retain the customer data.
-For example you can email people again in the future the next time you release a book.
-But most authors list their books on Amazon and leverage that search engine for conversions.
-Which is perfectly fine.
-But you don't get the data through Amazon that you get from your author website.
+Most authors list their books on Amazon and leverage that search engine for conversions.
+Which is perfectly fine and we’re not advocating against that.
+But there is a reason marketing legend Seth Godin drives Facebook ads to his website to buy his books, rather than amazon.
+It’s because you don't get the data through Amazon through your author website.
 And you WANT that data.
-So you'll want to include things in the book itself that drive people to an author website and register.
+You'll want to include things in the book itself that drive people to an author website and register.